frank-leitner/portswigger-websecurity-academy/02-authentication/Username_enumeration_via_response_timing/README.md

 ### Brute force password

-Now repeat the step for the password until the correct password is found.
-Change the value of the `X-Forwarded-For` header to avoid repeating the values of the username enumeration.
+Now I repeat the step for the password until the correct password is found.
+I change the value of the `X-Forwarded-For` header to avoid repeating the values of the username enumeration.

 ![enumerate password](img/enumerate-password.png)

 - Attack type: *Battering ram*
 - Payload: *provided password list*

-On a successful login, the page redirects, so remove all responses with 2xx status codes (alternative, filter for responses not containing 'Invalid username or password'
+On successful login, the page redirects, so I remove all responses with 2xx status codes (alternative, filter for responses not containing 'Invalid username or password'

 ![Burp Intruder password found](img/password_found.png)